NVMHA Risk Manager

 Police Information Check (Criminal Records Check)

-At NVMHA the Police Information Check is required every two seasons.
+At NVMHA the Police Information Check is required every three seasons as at August 1.

-If you completed a Police Information Check last season then this season you must complete the Voluntary Disclosure Form below and submit it to the Registrar - email@example.com
+If you completed a Police Information Check last season then the next two seasons you must complete the Voluntary Disclosure Form below and submit it to the Registrar - email@example.com

 If you did not complete a Police Information Check last year then there are two options to complete it: